National Centre for Truth and Reconciliation

 What's happening?

-In addition to this existing support, a joint initiative was also developed between the Government of Canada and the National Centre for Truth and Reconciliation (NCTR).
-The Partnership Engage Grants on Residential Schools (PEG RSJI) was announced in spring 2022 and took the form of a one-time funding opportunity.
-The PEG RSJI supported projects responding to a community’s need for planning, discussions, archival work or storytelling prior to, or in addition to, excavations or identifications on residential school sites in Canada.
+A joint initiative was developed between the Government of Canada and the National Centre for Truth and Reconciliation (NCTR).
+The Partnership Engage Grants-Residential Schools Joint Initiative (PEG-RSJI) was announced in spring 2022 and took the form of a one-time funding opportunity.
+The (PEG-RSJI) supported projects responding to a community's need for planning, discussions, archival work or storytelling prior to, or in addition to, excavations or identifications on residential school sites in Canada.
 Projects could also focus on ground exploration, identification of sites and remains, repatriation of missing children from residential schools in Canada, or mapping and preservation of these sites, as judged appropriate by the community.
-As a result of the competition, 8 one-year grants of $50,000 each were awarded in the fall.
+As a result of the competition, 8 one-year grants of up to $50,000 each were awarded in the fall.